CABAH/learningRresources/README.md

 - <a href="https://www.tidyverse.org"><code>tidyverse</code></a>: an opinionated collection of R packages designed for data science
 - <a href="https://shiny.rstudio.com"><code>Shiny</code></a>: build interactive web apps straight from R
 - <a href="https://rmarkdown.rstudio.com"><code>rmarkdown</code></a>: a productive notebook interface to weave together narrative text and code to produce elegantly formatted output
+- <a href="https://otexts.com/fpp3/">Forecasting: Principles and Practice</a>: a textbook providing a comprehensive introduction to forecasting methods

 ## Species distribution modelling
 - <a href="https://damariszurell.github.io/SDM-Intro/">Introduction to species distribution modelling in R</a>: a short, half-day introduction to species distribution modelling in R, including a brief overview of the concept of species distribution modelling, and an introduction to the main modelling steps